Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments: 2 small things:
-            1. Proof your bibliography, some things are rendering oddly (e.g., a year as "2005-07-01Z")

-            2. Start the refs section on a new page by including \clearpage before \# References

-                DONE, fixed

 ### Notebooks and code chunks